StartSWest/cowboy_enhancer/README.md

 ].
 </pre>

-Configure it al will.
+Configure it at will.

-Then put the cowvoy_enhancer dependecy in rebar.config file located in myapp folder,
+Then put the cowvoy_enhancer dependency in rebar.config file located in myapp folder,

 <pre>
 {deps, [
     {cowboy_enhancer, {git, "git://github.com/StartSWest/cowboy_enhancer.git", {branch, master}}}]}.
 </pre>

-to start the system in develoment mode with your application included:
+to start the system in development mode with your application included:

 <pre>rebar3 shell</pre>